-The Department of Linguistics invites applications from students interested in pursuing a fully-funded joint PhD program in Linguistics focusing on cross-disciplinary training and collaboration.
-Students will have a primary focus in Linguistics, with secondary focus in another department in Arts, Sciences & Engineering.
+The Department of Linguistics invites applications from students interested in pursuing a fully-funded PhD program in linguistics focusing on cross-disciplinary training and collaboration.

-Linguistics is a core member of Rochester's Center for Language Sciences, which also includes researchers in Brain & Cognitive Sciences, Computer Science, Philosophy, and related departments, such as Biomedical Engineering and departments at the Eastman School of Music.
+Linguistics is a core member of Rochester's Center for Language Sciences, which also includes researchers in computer science, philosophy, and related departments, such as biomedical engineering, brain and cognitive sciences, as well as departments at the Eastman School of Music.
 At Rochester, cross disciplinary collaborative work is the norm.